Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets: Introduction

 (i) We propose learning a compact set by learning its support function from the (possibly noisy) elements of that set available as finite data.
 We argue that support function as a learning representation for compact sets is computationally beneficial since several set operations of practical interest have exact functional analogues of operations on corresponding support functions.

-(ii) We present two algorithms (Sec. \ref{sec:Algorithms}) to learn the support function via sublinear regression: QP-LP that involves convex programming, and training an input sublinear neural network that involves nonconvex programming.
-We demonstrate the comparative performance of these algorithms via numerical examples (Sec. \ref{sec:NumericalResults}) on learning reach sets of controlled dynamics subject to set-valued uncertainties from trajectory data that may be available from simulation or physical experiments.
+(ii) We present two algorithms (Sec. \ref{sec:Algorithms}) to learn the support function via sublinear regression: convex quadratic programming, and training an input sublinear neural network that involves nonconvex programming.
+We demonstrate the comparative performance of these algorithms via numerical examples (Sec. \ref{sec:NumericalResults}) on learning reach sets of controlled dynamics subject to set-valued uncertainties from trajectory data that may be available from simulation or experiments.

-The remaining of this paper is organized as follows.
+This work is organized as follows.
 In Sec. \ref{sec:SptFnPrelim}, we provide the necessary background on support functions of compact sets, and their correspondence with sublinear functions.
-Sec. \ref{sec:Algorithms} details the proposed sublinear regression framework using two approaches, viz. solving QP-LP, and training an input sublinear neural network.
+Sec. \ref{sec:Algorithms} details the proposed sublinear regression framework using two approaches, viz. solving QP, and training an input sublinear neural network.
 Sec. \ref{sec:NumericalResults} exemplifies the proposed framework using two numerical case studies on data-driven learning of reach sets.
 Sec. \ref{sec:conclusions} concludes the paper.